Point Pinole & Return to Port Costa - Sept. '24

 looking south to Richmond

-note 1 - we only walked for a few minutes on the long pier before turning back, and about 20 minutes later saw the Osprey.
+note 1 - we only walked for a few minutes on the pier before turning back, and about 20 minutes later saw the Osprey.
 Some birders at a nearby pond, w/long photo lenses, said the Osprey inhabits an impressive nest, on the furthest wharf post, best seen from the end of the pier.

 This attractive park is managed by East Bay Regional Park District, and is in great condition, with new water fountains everywhere, even to the end of the pier, the brochure says.
 We saw two large parking areas, with modern restrooms, and many picnic areas, the best being out by the Point, in wooded settings with good water views.